zgfh/harbor/docs/configure_https.md

 ## Troubleshooting
 1. You may get an intermediate certificate from a certificate issuer.
-In this case, you should merge the intermediate certificate with your own certificate to create a certificate bundle.
+In this case, you should merge the intermediate certificate with yourself's certificate to create a certificate bundle.
 You can achieve this by the below command:

     ```
     cat intermediate-certificate.pem >> yourdomain.com.crt